robertmartin8/PyPortfolioOpt/docs/index.rst

 Project principles and design decisions
 =======================================

-- It should be easy to swap out individual components of the optimisation process with the user's proprietary improvements.
+- It should be easy to swap out individual components of the optimization process with the user's proprietary improvements.
 - Usability is everything: it is better to be self-explanatory than consistent.
-- There is no point in portfolio optimisation unless it can be practically applied to real asset prices.
+- There is no point in portfolio optimization unless it can be practically applied to real asset prices.
 - Everything that has been implemented should be tested.
 - Inline documentation is good: dedicated (separate) documentation is better.